Obscurely/RekoSearch-Public/docs/Infrastructure/README.md

 ## Kubernetes

-For hosting the Frontend, Job Processor, Queue Processor, Stats Dashboard, and Analytics Dashboard, I have decided to go with a Kubernetes cluster because I am very comfortable with Kubernetes (I even have the CKAD), it's cloud agnostic if I ever decide to switch things.
+For hosting the Frontend, Queue Processor, Stats Dashboard, and Analytics Dashboard, I have decided to go with a Kubernetes cluster because I am very comfortable with Kubernetes (I even have the CKAD), it's cloud agnostic if I ever decide to switch things.
 It allows me to manage them better.

 See [K3S.md](./K3S.md) for more information about the K3S cluster.